 However, proving marijuana intoxication is difficult because, to do so, prosecutors must rely on blood and urine tests.
 Prosecuting attorneys are responsible for showing that a person drove under the influence of an illegal or prescription substance, and DUI defense attorneys understand how to pursue a case that takes all evidence into consideration.

 Secure the services of a qualified Los Angeles DUI defense attorney to protect your rights.
-Contact Michael Kraut of the Kraut Law Group to set up your free consultation.
+Contact Michael Kraut of the Kraut Criminal & DUI Lawyers to set up your free consultation.

 Have you been stopped for DUI in Los Angeles, contact attorney Michael Kraut at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.